Skip to main content

 After that he returned to Princeton as recording secretary, a position he would hold for the rest of his life.
 According to a 2019 article in the Princeton Alumni Weekly, he was "part of the public face of the University, writing letters to alumni and donors and teaching 'Old Nassau' to new students.
 With the help of workmen, he snuck a 1939 nickel into the gold ball beneath the weathervane atop Nassau Hall."

 In 1976 he received the official title "Keeper of Princetonia," the only person to hold the post.
 The Princeton Alumni Weekly article continues: "'He was one of the beloved and outstanding characters of Princeton,' says John V, Fleming '63, a professor emeritus of English.
 'If there was one guy about whom you'd say: "That's Mr. Princeton," that's Freddie Fox.'"
+Appropriately, a portrait of Fred hangs in the student center at Princeton.

-Fred died on February 20, 1981in Princeton.
+Fred died on February 20, 1981 in Princeton.
 Before his death he asked the Princeton University Band to play at his memorial service.
 And at that service, University President William G. Bowen '58 read a fable that Fred wrote for the occasion.
 It began: "Once upon a time, there was a little boy who came to Princeton and lived happily ever after."

 Sources: